countzero/repair_ssh_permissions/README.md

 ```PowerShell
 .\repair_ssh_permissions.ps1
 ```

-**Hint:** If you are running into an `SeSecurityPrivilege` Errors execute the command with administrator privileges.

 ### Repair a specific .ssh directory for a specific user
 Execute the following command with administrator privileges to repair a specific directory for a specific local Windows user.